-You can’t beat a slice of good old fashioned malt loaf.
+You can’t beat this old fashioned malt loaf recipe.
 Made with malt extract and packed full of juicy dried fruit, it is deliciously sticky and fragrant.
-Serve in slices spread with butter and lots of strong tea for a nostalgic treat.
+Serve malt loaf in slices generously spread with butter and lots of strong tea for a nostalgic treat.

 Who’s watching The Great British Bake off?
 I will put my hands up and admit I haven’t seen the first episode that landed on UK screens earlier this week yet, but I read all about what the contestants were asked to bake.

-Episode one was cake week (as always) and Prue Leith challenged the bakers to make a malt loaf.
+Episode one was cake week (as always) and Prue Leith challenged the bakers to make a malt loaf recipe.
 Even just reading about it made me want to run into the kitchen and make one – and guess what?
 That’s exactly what I did!

 why you should try this recipe